Spark4Tech/stash-it/readme.md

 ## Features

-- Save the current tab as a calendar event with just a few clicks
+- Save the current tab as a calendar event with just two clicks
 - Schedule when you want to revisit the content
 - Customizable event names and times
-- Save default reminder times for quick scheduling
-- Receive notifications when events are created
+- Receive notification when event is created
 - Directly open calendar events from notifications

 ## Installation